-Eligibility criteria apply.
-Applications for 2022 aren't open yet.
-If you're in Year 12 (S5 Scotland, Year 13 Northern Ireland), you can register interest for the 2022 History Taster Series (online webinars with an optional visit to Cambridge at the end).
+Eligibility criteria apply. ,APPLICATIONS ARE NOW OPEN (Deadline 5pm, 11th February) for the 2022 History Taster Series (online webinars with an optional visit to Cambridge at the end).

 Lady Margaret Beaufort (1441/1443-1509) is best known as the mother of Henry Tudor, later King Henry VII of England, the first monarch of the Tudor dynasty, whose claim to the throne was based on his mother's descent from the Plantagenets.
 A key figure in the later stages of the Wars of the Roses, she is seen by many historians as the influential matriarch whose actions changed English history.
 However, she was also an important patron of educational institutions.
 During her lifetime she established one of the first free schools for the general public, endowed several academic posts at the Universities of Oxford and Cambridge and founded two Cambridge Colleges: Christ's College in 1505 and, posthumously, St John's College in 1511.
 Her life therefore offers a fascinating window into one of the most turbulent periods of English history and an opportunity to consider issues related to the study of gender in history.

 To explore these ideas, Christ's College will be holds an annual Lady Margaret Beaufort themed History Taster Serise.
 The aim is to give you a taste of what it is like to study history at Cambridge University through a series of lectures and workshops exploring Lady Margaret's life and legacy.
-The series takes place online and at the end there's an optional visit to Christ's for those who can get to Cambridge.
+The series takes place online through March 2022 (7, 14, 21, 28 March) and at the end there's an optional visit to Christ's for those who can get to Cambridge (8 April 2022).

 This Taster Series is aimed at academically able students who meet all of the criteria below: